R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ### Authentication

-Conclave Mail enables a message to prove that it came from the owner of a particular key.
+Conclave Mail enables recipients to prove that a message came from the owner of a particular key.
 If a key can identify a user, you can use Conclave Mail's envelope to authenticate that user cryptographically.
 You can use this feature to securely implement your application's login and authentication processes outside the enclave.

 ### Message headers